 Looking for a great budget option?
 Check out Airlie Beach Magnums!

 That about does it for a complete guide to the Hill Inlet Lookout of the Whitsundays.
 If you have any additional questions or comments feel free to write them in below.
-Also don’t forget to check out the other Australia itineraries and guides on the site like this 3 Week Australia Itinerary.

 Have fun out there and safe travels!